top of page

 3. WPP - Women’s Political Participation

-6. WEE - Women’s Economic Empowerment (ec. development, incl.
-Gender-lens Investing)
+6. WEE - Women’s Economic Empowerment (Economic development, incl.
+Gender-lens Investing, GLI)

 7. Gender and intersectional mainstreaming